 The Eighth Judicial District Attorney's office is comprised of Taos, Colfax and Union Counties.
 The District Attorney oversees all functions of each county and the administrative office is located in Taos, New Mexico.
 There are 83 miles separating the Colfax and Union County offices.
 From Taos, the District attorney travels approximately 95 miles to Colfax County and 162 miles to Union County.

-Our agency has 32 full-time employees and one part-time employee, and two vacant temporary positions.
+Our agency has 33 full-time employees and one part-time employee, and two vacant positions.
 Again, our agency receives its revenues mainly from the general fund appropriations.
-This agency has 35 employees.
+This agency has 36 authorized FTE's.